 *Thankfully, otolaryngological rotation did not play a role in her passing.

-November 2013 Update: The Strata watch exceeded its crowdfunding goal and is now available for direct purchase through the company's website--follow the link below.
+November 2013 Update: The Strata watch exceeded its crowdfunding goal and is now available for direct purchase through the link below.